Roscommon (barony)

-Roscommon (Ros Comáin) is a barony in County Roscommon, Republic of Ireland.
+Roscommon (Ros Comáin) is a barony in County Roscommon, Ireland.

 Etymology

 Roscommon barony is named after Roscommon town; however, it does not actually contain that town, which is located in Ballintober South.

 Geography

 Roscommon barony is located in the centre of County Roscommon, an area with many lakes including Lough Boderg.
 The only mountain is Slieve Bawn.

 History

 The Mag Oireachtaigh (Mageraghtys) were rulers here of Clann Tomaltaigh and the Muintir Roduib.

 The Ó Fídhne (O'Feeney) were also in Roscommon barony.
 The O'Mulconaire were hereditary historians and bards.

 The Ó Maoilbhreanainn (O'Mulrenan) sept were chiefs of Clann Chonchobhair (O'Conor).

 It is referred to in the topographical poem Tuilleadh feasa ar Éirinn óigh (Giolla na Naomh Ó hUidhrín, d.
 1420):